 The Academy of Continuing Legal Education presents a program July 29, 2020, Wednesday.
-This program will provide information on the statutory requirements of Ohio election law, and an update on Federal and Ohio court decisions affecting Ohio election law, including up-to-the-minute Federal court orders, amendments to Revised Code Title 35 and the most current Secretary of State Directives and Advisories.
-This program has been applied to the Supreme Court of Ohio, Office of CLE, for 6.5 hours of CLE credit, including four hours of general CLE and 2.5 hours of Professional Conduct, and will be applied to the Secretary of State of Ohio for credit for attending the first 4 hours of this program, for Board of Elections member and director Additional Instruction as required by the Secretary of State.
+This program will provide information on the statutory requirements of Ohio election law, and an update on Federal and Ohio court decisions affecting Ohio election law for the November 3, 2020, Presidential election.
+The program will include up-to-the-minute Federal court orders, amendments to Revised Code Title 35 and the most current Secretary of State Directives and Advisories.
+This program has been approved by the Supreme Court of Ohio, Office of CLE, for 6.5 hours of CLE credit, including four hours of general CLE and 2.5 hours of Professional Conduct, and has been applied to the Secretary of State of Ohio for credit for attending the first 4 hours of this program, for Board of Elections member and director Additional Instruction as required by the Secretary of State.
 This credit is in addition to, but does not substitute for, the mandatory "new members instruction" provided by the Secretary of State.

 The July 29 program includes: